deepakmits/Blockchain-SCM/README.md

 # Supply chain & data auditing

 This repository containts an Ethereum DApp that demonstrates a Supply Chain flow between a Manufacturer, Retailer and Consumer.
 The user story is similar to any commonly used supply chain process.
 A Manufacturer has a unique ID, Name, Location etc who procures , creates and sells luxury bags to Retailer, who receives and displays these bags and sells to Consumer, who sees those bags and purchases these bags from Retailer.
-Various Actors, Sequence flows , Activity diagrams and State transition diagrams are there.
+Various Actors, Sequence flows , Activity diagrams and State transition diagrams are there in UMLDiagrams-LuxuryBags-SCM folder.

 The DApp User Interface when running should look like...